 The Sensing Measurement Report Control field contains information necessary to interpret the Sensing Measurement Report field, and the Sensing Measurement Report field is used to report sensing measurement obtained by a sensing receiver.

-If the Sensing Measurement Report Type field is 0, the Sensing Measurement Report Control field is defined in 9.4.2.318.2, and the Sensing Measurement Report field is defined in 9.4.2.318.3.
-The processes of encoding and decoding the CSI sent within a Sensing Measurement Report field is described in 9.4.2.318.1.
+If the Sensing Measurement Report Type field is 0, the Sensing Measurement Report Control field is defined in 9.4.1.xx.3 (Sensing Measurement Report Control field if the Sensing Measurement Report Type field is 0), and the Sensing Measurement Report field is defined in 9.4.1.xx.4 (Sensing Measurement Report field if the Sensing Measurement Report Type field is 0).
+The processes of encoding and decoding the CSI sent within a Sensing Measurement Report field is described in 9.4.1.xx.2 (CSI encoding and decoding for Sensing Measurement Report field).

-9.4.2.318.1 CSI encoding and decoding for Sensing Measurement Report field
+9.4.1.xx.2 CSI encoding and decoding for Sensing Measurement Report field